 Why does Dashlane recommend I write down my recovery key but not my Master Password?

-The Dashlane Master Password is used regularly by most people, which is why we recommend that you create a password that is strong and easy to remember.
+The Dashlane Master Password is used frequently by most people, which is why we recommend creating a password that is both strong and easy to remember.

 Your recovery key protects you from being permanently locked out of your account.
 Think of your recovery key as your emergency key to your vault.

-You need to use your key only if you forget your Master Password.
-Then you'll provide your saved recovery key, complete an identity verification step, change your Master Password, and recover your account.
+You need to use your key only if you forget your Master Password or get locked out of your passwordless account.
+Then you'll provide your saved recovery key, complete an identity verification step, and recover your account.
+If you have a Master Password, we'll also ask you to change your password during the recovery process.
 With this process, you can be sure your account won't be compromised.

-We recommend writing down your recovery key and putting the key in a secure location.
-You need to store your key outside of Dashlane because the purpose of the key is to regain access to your account if you forget your Master Password.
-We strongly recommend not storing your key on your device or anywhere online because hackers may be able to access any information not stored securely.
+We recommend writing down your recovery key and storing it in a secure location.
+Store your recovery key outside of Dashlane, as this key lets you to regain account access if you forget your Master Password.
+We strongly recommend against storing your key on your device or anywhere online, as hackers may be able to access any information that isn't stored securely.

 Can I still recover my account with other recovery methods?
 Or can I use only the recovery key to recover my account after I turn it on?